runtimeverification/javamop/README.md

 where `Main` is the entry point to the application.

-**Note:** Again, make sure that aspectjrt.jar, rvmonitorrt.jar and other pre-requisites jars are in the java class path specially when you use `-cp` (or `-classpath`) option.
+**Note:** Again, make sure that pre-requisites are in the java class path specially when you use `-cp` (or `-classpath`) option.

 ### Troubleshooting